402ndBadCompany/402ndArmory/README.md

-# 402nd Bad COmpany Armory
+# 402nd Bad Company Armory
 This github is a public repository for the 402nd Armory.

 <br /> **//--// Git Description //--//** <br />